-Tanzania’s President John Magufuli, one of Africa’s most prominent coronavirus sceptics, has died aged 61, Vice President Samia Suluhu Hassan said on Wednesday after a more than two-week absence from public life that led to speculation about his health.
+Tanzania’s President John Magufuli, one of Africa’s most prominent coronavirus skeptics, has died aged 61, Vice President Samia Suluhu Hassan said on Wednesday after a more than two-week absence from public life that led to speculation about his health.

 She said he died from the heart disease that had plagued him for a decade.
-She said burial arrangements were under way and announced 14 days of mourning and the flying of flags at half-staff.
+She said burial arrangements were underway and announced 14 days of mourning and the flying of flags at half-staff.
 State television broadcast mournful and religious songs.

 Magufuli had not been seen in public since Feb.
 27, sparking rumors that he had contracted COVID-19.
 Officials denied on March 12 that he had fallen ill.
 He was Tanzania’s first president to die while in office.